sbn-psi/sip-operations/README.md

 `deltas.py --old_dir old_sip_dir --new_dir new_sip_dir --bundle_label bundle_gbo.ast.catalina.survey_v1.0.xml`

+`old_sip` dir may contain multiple SIP/AIP files.
+They will be combined into a single list of products to exclude.
+The SIP and transfer/checksum manifests should describe the same products, or *undefined behavior* will occur.

 A directory called `deltas` will be created inside of `new_sip_dir`, which will contain only the differences between `old_sip_dir` and `new_sip_dir`.

 ### Checksum replacer